-- Past Delivery completions in the first two years of the plan period 2016/17 and 2017/18; - Permitted Sites at 31 March 2018 (of 5 units or more) delivery is directly informed by that set out in the latest Five-Year Supply of Deliverable Housing Sites report; - Large sites without planning permission at 31 March 2018 (of 5 units and above) Includes sites permitted from 1 April 2018 to 30 September 2018 and sites 'minded to approve'.
-Some of these sites were included in the latest Five Year Supply of Deliverable Sites report. - Housing Allocations sites allocated for housing in Policy HOU 4 of this Local Plan or allocated in 'made' Neighbourhood Plans; - Small Sites Windfall Allowance delivery based on analysis of past trends using the methodology outlined in the latest Five Year Supply of Deliverable Sites report.
+- Past Delivery completions in the first four years of the plan period 2016/17 to 2019/20; - Permitted Sites at 31 March 2020 (of 5 units or more) delivery is directly informed by that set out in the latest Strategic Housing Land Availability Assessment (SHLAA) and Five-Year Housing Land Supply of Deliverable Sites report; - 'Minded to approve' sites (of 5 units or more) without planning permission at 31 March 2020. - Housing Allocations sites allocated for housing in Policy HOU 4 of this Local Plan or allocated in 'made' Neighbourhood Plans; - Small Sites Windfall Allowance delivery based on analysis of past trends using the methodology outlined in the latest SHLAA and Five Year Housing Land Supply of Deliverable Sites report. - Brownfield Land Register and SHLAA other potentially developable Local Plancompliant sites.

 The figures include all current delivery as set out in the above categories.
 Over the course of the plan period it is anticipated that sites not identified in any of the above categories will continue to come forward as 'windfall' sites.
-There are a significant number of other potentially developable sites within the SHLAA.
 Should sites within the above categories not deliver as anticipated, there is considered to be sufficient capacity in the identified supply of land to enable delivery of the Plan's housing requirements on alternative sites if required.

-Including the Council's planning applications database, the latest Net Additional Homes report, Strategic Housing Land Availability Assessment (SHLAA) and Five-Year Supply of Deliverable Housing Sites.
+114 Including the Council's planning applications database, the latest Net Additional Homes report, Strategic Housing Land Availability Assessment (SHLAA) and Five-Year Housing Land_Supply of Deliverable Sites.